ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 # Terminology {#terminology}

-This document defines state variables and constants for the BBR algorithm.
+This document defines state variables and constants used by the BBR algorithm.

+Constant values have CamelCase names and are used by BBR throughout its operation for a given connection.
+Variables have snake_case names.
+All names are prefixed with the context they belong to: (C) for connection state, (P) for per-packet state, (rs) for per-ack rate sample, or (BBR) for the algorithm's internal state.
-Variables for connection state (C), per-packet state (P), or per-ACK rate sample (rs) that are not defined below are defined in
+Variables that are not defined below are defined in
 {{delivery-rate-samples}}, "Delivery Rate Samples".

 In this document, "acknowledged" or "delivered" data means any transmitted